yang5hi/UFO_Sightings/README.md

 # javascript-DOM

-In this project, I used JavaScript, HTML, CSS, D3.js to build web pages.
+In this project, I used UFO Sightings Data with JavaScript, HTML, CSS, D3.js to build web pages.